-If you’re working in the creative field, it can be easy to consider your initial conceptualization as not actual wok.
+If you’re working in the creative field, it can be easy to consider your initial conceptualization as a not actual work.
 The same goes for performing market research before going through a client’s project.
 However; if you take all these things away, the final product of your work will fall apart completely.

 It’s similar to the time that you spend communicating with the client or the time you spend conducting research and building concepts for your customer.
-All of these are incredibly crucial and valuable towards the entire project.
+All of these are incredibly crucial and valuable for the entire project.
 That’s why including these works in your billable hours will ensure that you will get paid for what you deserve.

-The internet has a forever transformed the world of freelancing, including how many get paid.
+The internet has forever transformed the world of freelancing, including how many get paid.
 But as much as any small business owner or freelancer knows, accepting payment online can also mean paying some pretty hefty processing fees.

 By listing these fees as a billable expense, you will be able to save money since you’re essentially passing on the cost of online payment to your clients.

 If you’ve been freelancing for quite some time, you’re probably aware that your clients can come from anywhere in the world.
 With the presence of the internet, it has become easy to communicate across the globe, regardless of time zones and languages.
-In some cases, working for a long-distance client requires travelling for on-site work or conference team meetings.
+In some cases, working for a long-distance client requires traveling for on-site work or conference team meetings.

 It’s always the responsibility of the employer to cover the costs and reimburse its workers for any business-related travel.
 If you’re self-employed, you don’t have an employer to cover these costs for you.
 However, you do have a client.

-Whether you’re purchasing plane tickets, booking for a hotel room, or the mileage from driving your personal vehicle, make sure all of these billable expenses are taken into account.
+Whether you’re purchasing plane tickets, booking a hotel room, or the mileage from driving your personal vehicle, make sure all of these billable expenses are taken into account.
 That way, you can request the customer to reimburse all of the costs that you spent on your work travel.